teachingaway/teachingaway.github.io/_posts/2014-01-01-term-sheets-seed-and-series-a.md

 DRAFT POST

-Our technology law [Link List](/tags/#link+list) series collects useful startup guidance from around the internet.[^1]  This post discusses term sheets for raising a first round of financing.
+Our technology law <a href="/tags/#link+list">Link List</a> series collects useful startup guidance from around the internet.[^1]  This post discusses term sheets for raising a first round of financing.
 This might be called an "angel round", a "seed round" or a "friends and family round."
 The key points are to keep the deal simple, and to (ideally) only take money from "accredited" investors.

 [^1]: This is advice worth reading, but it may not be advice that’s right for your startup.